 Bernstein Research Services revenue consists principally of commissions received, and to a lesser but increasing extent, direct payments for trade execution services and equity research services provided to institutional clients.
 Brokerage commissions for trade execution services and related expenses are recorded on a trade-date basis when the performance obligations are satisfied.
 Generally, the transaction price is agreed upon at the time of each trade and is based upon the number of shares traded or the value of the consideration traded.
+The transaction price for research revenues is not fixed and is at the customer's discretion.
+In many cases there is no contract between AB and the customer for research services, so there is no performance obligation present that requires AB to provide the research or for the customer to compensate AB for the research consumed.
+The customer has the unilateral right to determine the amount it will pay and whether it will continue to receive research.
 Research revenues are recognized when the transaction price is quantified, collectability is assured and significant reversal of such revenue is not probable.

-In the fourth quarter of 2022, AB and Société Générale (EURONEXT: SCGLY, "SocGen"), a leading European bank, announced plans to form a joint venture combining their respective cash equities and research businesses.
-As a result, the Bernstein Research Services ("BRS") business has been classified as held for sale.
+In the fourth quarter of 2022, AB and Société Générale (EURONEXT: GLE, "SocGen"), a leading European bank, announced plans to form a joint venture combining their respective cash equities and research businesses.
+As a result, the Bernstein Research

+Services ("BRS") business has been classified as held for sale.
 For further discussion, see Note 24 Acquisitions and Divestitures.